Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 -   On product pages, an administrator has additional links to edit a products information or remove it from the shop
 -   An administrator can via members tab add a new product to the shop manually
 -   The administraor has the option of updating or deleting a product in either the detailed view of a product or in the product overview.
+#### About us

+- Short information about the store
+- Testimonaials from other customer based on their expirience with us.
+- Form to leave a testimonial. needs to be a logged in user aswell as the testimonial needs to be approved.

+#### Contact

+- Contact form if they need to get it touch.
+- Sends a mail to the store mail to let us know someone needs to get it touch.

 ### Features Left to implement